jonreid/ViewControllerPresentationSpy/README.md

 Because this method can throw an exception, declare the Swift test method as `throws` and call the method with `try`.
 For Objective-C, pass in an NSError and check that it's not nil.

-### How can I test an alert that's presented using DispatchQueue.main?
+### How can I test something that's presented using DispatchQueue.main?

 Create an expectation in your test case.
-Fulfill it in the alert verifier's completion block.
+Fulfill it in the verifier's completion block.
 Add a short wait at the start of the Assert phase.

 ```swift
 func test_showAlertOnMainDispatchQueue_shouldDoSomething() {